mm6/ethereum-lab1-hardhat/README.md

 You will need to select "Create an empty hardhat.config.js".

 13. The npx command creates a hardhat.config.js.
-In addition, you may be prompted to run the following:
+In addition, if you are asked to do so, run the following npm command.

 ```
 npm install --save-dev "hardhat@^2.18.2"